Download a free lecture on this subject here.

 Harris, R. Laird.
 Inspiration and Canonicity of the Scriptures.
 Greenville, SC, 1995.

-Harris’ treatment on the inspiration and the canonization of the Bible is the best scholarly work out today.
 Unlike F.F.
-Bruce’s view (see The Canon of Scripture), Harris holds that the canon was predicated on the inspiration of the books themselves based on authorship—not church councils.
+Bruce’s view (see The Canon of Scripture), Harris holds that inspiration and canonicity was predicated authorship: propheticity and apostolicity.
 Bruce holds that the canon wasn’t “officially” held until the lists were created by the church fathers.
-Harris offers a careful critique of Bruce, and he offers good evidence for his case based on the authorship of the books—either prophetic authority in the OT or apostolic authority in the NT.
+Harris offers a careful critique of Bruce, and he shows good evidence for his case based on the authorship of the books.

 Geisler, Norman & Nix, William.
 A General Introduction to the Bible: Revised and Expanded.
 Chicago, IL.
 Moody Press.
 1986.

-Geisler and Nix’s treatment is a far easier text to read than Harris (In fact, an even easier version is From God to Us by Geisler and Nix).
+Geisler and Nix’s treatment is a far easier text to read than Harris.
 These authors clearly explain the evidence for the canon, inspiration, and inerrancy of the Bible.
-It is not as in-depth as Harris.
+It is not as in-depth as Harris or Beckwith,

 Geisler, Norman & Nix, William.
 A General Introduction to the Bible: Revised and Expanded.
 Chicago, IL.
 Moody Press.
 1986.
 202-204.